New Miller Boat Line Ferry

-- Delivery of vessel to her home port Put-in-Bay in 2020
+- Delivery by Fraser Shipyard to home port Put-in-Bay, Ohio in 2021.

 Miller Boat Line